 Quality of the Content

-Quality of the content is a considerable factor.
+The quality of the content is a considerable factor.
 If your content quality is inferior, users will move on to different competitors.
-Make sure your content includes beautiful images, videos (if possible), something that you can embed in your content to increase the engagement.
+Make sure your content includes beautiful images, videos (if possible), something that you can embed in your content to increase engagement.
 Use proper formatting (italics or bold wherever necessary), it’ll make your content look good.
 Your writing style will directly affect the impact on your audience.

 You might know, Mobile optimized websites tend to get higher rankings.
 Even’s its one of the most important Google rankings factors.
 So, make sure your content is mobile optimized because nearly 70% of the audience uses a mobile phone.